stargate-rewritten/Stargate-ESR/README.md

  - A hidden gate is only visible to the creator of the gate, or somebody with the stargate.hidden permission.
  - Set the 4th line of the stargate sign to 'H' to make it a hidden gate.

+#### Detached (Random) Gates:
+ - Always-on detached gates are similar to always-on fixed gates, but do not have a fixed exit;
+   They instead randomly select an exit from the list of gates on their network.
+ - Marking a gate as 'R' will automatically make that gate always-on.
+ - 'R' gates ignore any gate with the 'R', 'A', and/or 'S' flag(s) when choosing their exit.

 ## Using a gate:
- - Right click the sign to choose a destination.
+ - Right click the sign to choose a destination (not needed for Fixed gates, undefined gates).
- - Right click the button to open up a portal.
+ - Right click the activator to open up a portal.
+  - Normally, the activator is a button
+  - If the gate is underwater, the activator will be a dead coral fan
  - Step through.

 ## Economy Support: